Lied, Laid, or Layed — What’s the Difference?

 Just to throw a wrench in things even further, I’m going to add that the past tense of lie, in the sense of being in a horizontal posture, is lay.

 Bewildering, I know.
-But, as Morpheus once said, “the answers are coming.”
+But, as Morpheus once said, “The answers are coming.”
 This article lays (no pun intended) it all out for you — we’ll tackle these troublesome verbs and clear up the confusion.

 Using Lied and Laid Correctly — with Examples